 - Most dogs have a mild reaction, and they can be treated with vet-approved topical medications.

 - If dogs are allergic, symptoms will be severe and could be life-threatening.

 Even if you’ve nervously watched your dog try to catch bees out of the air, dog bee stings are not as common as you might expect.
-But stings do happen during the warmer months, and it’s important for pet parents to be prepared.
+But if your dog is stung by a bee it’s important to be prepared.

 To prevent discomfort and help your dog feel better after a bee sting, learn how you can identify the symptoms of a sting, what you can do to treat a bee sting at home, and when it’s best to see a veterinarian.

 Bee Stings on Dogs: An Overview

 Generally, bee stings on dogs look like small areas of swelling that may also be red or warm to the touch.
 If your dog is stung by a bee, she may be sensitive if you try to touch the area.
 Dogs are most likely to be stung on their face, though stings can occur anywhere on the body.

 Bee stings and other insect stings are seasonal, only occurring when it’s warm enough for those insects to be out and about.

 Often pet owners do not find a stinger and assume that their dog was stung by bees, wasps, or hornets based on her other symptoms.
 Depending on the location of the sting, pet parents may not even see a bump or obvious mark.
 Other times, a dog may scratch at the area or limp if the sting is on the leg or foot.